 Serving a crowd?
 How about some morning glory MINI muffins.
 Teeny-tiny, mega tasty, and so stinkin’ cute.

-If you try this recipe, let me know!
+And if you try this recipe for vegan morning glory muffins, please let me know!
 Leave a comment below and don’t forget to snap a pic and tag it #bakerbynature on instagram!
 Seeing your kitchen creations makes my day. ♥

 One-Bowl Morning Glory Muffins